flora-comms/flora-hardware/testing/README.md

 Code to test the functionality of the LoRa module on the Petal.
 Requires PlatformIO.

+### lora-sleep

+Code to test the LoRa wakeup from light sleep.
+Requires platformIO.

+### LoraSwr

+Code to test hardware SWR and radio performance.
+Requires PlatformIO and the test setup found in the test plan.

 ### sdWrite

 Code to test the functionality of the SD card on the Petal.
+Requires PlatformIO.

+### sleep-test

+Code to test light sleep and wakeup sources.
 Requires PlatformIO.

 ### assembly-checklist.xlsx